alcomposer/plugdata_wiki_wip/UI-Overview.md

 ![plugdata border to pd vanilla](screenshots/canvas-overview-plugin-mode.png)

 :warning: PD-Vanilla will show scrollbars when canvas elements are near the edge.
-It is more important that plugdata saves the window size 1:1, even if PD-Vanilla chooses to display scrollbars.
-If this is an issue for your patch, consider adding padding to the right, bottom of that patch and testing in PD-Vanilla.
+It is important that plugdata saves the window size 1:1, even if PD-Vanilla chooses to display scrollbars.
+If this is an issue for your use case, consider adding padding to the right / bottom of the canvas dimensions.

 When plugdata is in plugin mode, the border area is used to define the width and height of the plugin.
 In this way, a user can make plugin GUI's that have custom dimensions, which will be compatible with PD-Vanilla: